 Once it has been determined that an insurance company made an overpayment Genetworx will contact the payer to resolve the matter.
 All correspondence with the payer will be documented in the billing system.
 The credit balance will be transferred to a refund guarantor to clearly identify that the insurance company has been made aware of this overpayment.
 The insurance company will inform us as to how they would like to resolve the credit balance.
 Some payers will off-set the credit on future payments others may request a check.

 On a monthly basis all outstanding insurance overpayments which were reported approximately one year before, should be reviewed and if appropriate, the Billing Department should complete a check request and mail it to the insurance carrier along with an explanation including a copy of the remittance advice.
-The Billing Department will document the check number, the date of the check, and the dollar amount in to the billing system and a copy of the check should be included in the batch in which the entries were made.
-If an insurance carrier either states that the refund is not necessary or if the check is returned, then RCA shall consider the amount miscellaneous income.
+The Billing Department will document the check number, the date of the check, and the dollar amount into the billing system and a copy of the check should be included in the batch in which the entries were made.
+If an insurance carrier either states that the refund is not necessary or if the check is returned, then RCA shall consider the amount of miscellaneous income.
 The account in the billing system shall be adjusted to the correct adjustment code and a copy of the adjustment shall be given to the finance department for re-classification.

 Medicare and Medicaid Exception – where applicable